confluentinc/tutorials/python-connectors/README.md

 From there, you have to create a connector in the Connect cluster.

 There are 3 examples provided with this tutorial in the `json`folder.
-They all use a python connector and the last one also includes a python SMT.
+They all use a Python connector and the last one also includes a Python SMT.

 1. [connector-fields.json](json/connector-fields.json): this example publishes JSON messages containing 6 fields.
 This corresponds to the `code/speed_traps.py` script.
 2. [connector-full-text.json](json/connector-full-text.json): this example publishes messages with one big string as the value.
 This is in the `code/full_text.py` script.